 The construction industry has historically been a male dominated sector with the construction industry average for females in the workforce at 12.5% with only 1% of these in site-based roles.
-The number of females in our workforce has risen from 2.03% in 2020, to 2.31% in 2021, and is currently at 6.35%, however only 3.32% of these are in site-based roles.
-This is an are we are actively working to improve through:
+The number of females in our workforce has risen from 2.03% in 2020, to 2.31% in 2021, and is currently at 5.49%.
+The majority of females in our workforce are office-based, with 37.32% in site-based roles.
+This is an area we are actively working to improve through:

-- National advertising campaigns for our Recruitment App via posters in female toilets in service stations nationwide across 60 project areas. - Working with organisations to educate females at higher education level, highlighting the inclusive environment and career opportunities the industry offers. - Involvement with schools and colleges delivering careers advice and work experience opportunities. - Partnering with Women's Platform UK offering training and up-skilling opportunities.
+- National advertising campaigns for our Recruitment App via posters in female toilets in service stations nationwide across 60 project areas. - Working with organisations to educate females at higher education level, highlighting the inclusive environment and career opportunities the industry offers. - Involvement with schools and colleges delivering careers advice and work experience opportunities. - Partnering with Women's Platform UK offering training and upskilling opportunities.